sreekar2307/scaffold.js/README.md

 ]
 ```

-If the in built-in primitives are not sufficient you can always pass a pure function for a field like this
+If the in built primitives are not sufficient you can always pass a pure function for a field like this

 ```js
 {